On Regularizability and its Application to Online Control of Unstable LTI Systems: Conclusion

 \section{Conclusion}

-{ In this paper, we have introduced and characterized ``regularizability,'' a novel system theoretic notion that quantifies the ability of data-driven finite-time regulation for a linear system; this notion is in contrast to asymptotic behavior of the system, which is commonly characterized by stabilizability/controllability.
-Furthermore, we have proposed the \ac{DGR}, an online iterative feedback regulator for an unknown, potentially unstable, linear system using streaming data from a single trajectory.
-In addition to regulation of an unknown system, \ac{DGR} leads to informative data that can subsequently be used for data-guided stabilization or \ac{sysID}.
-Along the way, we have provided another system theoretic notion referred to as ``instability number'' in order to analyze the performance of DGR and derive bounds on the trajectory of the system over a finite-time interval.} Subsequently, we presented the application of the proposed online synthesis procedure on\textbf{} a highly maneuverable unstable aircraft.
+{ In this paper, we have introduced and characterized ``regularizability,'' a system theoretic notion to quantify the ability of data-driven finite-time regulation for a linear system.
+Regularizability is distinct from constructs that characterize asymptotic behavior of the system, such as stabilizability and controllability.
+Furthermore, we have proposed \ac{DGR}, an online iterative feedback regulator for a partially unknown, potentially unstable, linear system using streaming data from a single trajectory.
+In addition to regulation of an unknown system, \ac{DGR} leads to informative data that can subsequently be used for data-guided stabilization or system identification.\footnote{ { This is guaranteed for example when $\alpha = 0$.}} Along the way, we have provided another system theoretic notion referred to as ``instability number'' in order to analyze the performance of DGR and derive bounds on the trajectory of the system over a finite-time interval.} Subsequently, we presented the application of the proposed online synthesis procedure on a highly maneuverable unstable aircraft.
+This example underscores { how \ac{DGR} can be integrated with other state-of-the-art data driven methods to achieve better performance through improved numerical conditioning}.

-The extensions of the results presented in this paper to noisy dynamics as well as an unknown input matrix are deferred to our future work.
+The extensions of the results presented in this paper to noisy dynamics as well as considering an unknown input matrix---in price of the guaranteed performance from the onset---are deferred to our future work.
 Furthermore, state regulation becomes more challenging when one only relies on partial observation of system's trajectory or when the system is known to have multi-scale dynamics.
 Finally, our setup would be more practical considering input constraints, e.g., rate limits.
-While it is straightforward to address such extensions via convex constraints in the proposed procedure, analysis of the resulting closed loop trajectory is more involved and deferred to our future works.
+While it is straightforward to address such extensions via convex constraints in the proposed DGR procedure, analysis of the resulting closed loop trajectory is more involved.

-{\em Proof of \Cref{lem:Mbound-gen}}: Let $A = W \Sigma U^\top$ be the \ac{SVD} of $A$ where $\Sigma$ is diagonal containing the singular values in descending order and both $W,U \in \mathbb{R}^{n\times n}$ are unitary.
+{\em Proof of \Cref{lem:Mbound-gen}}: Let $A = W \Sigma U^\intercal$ be the \ac{SVD} of $A$ where $\Sigma$ is diagonal containing the singular values in descending order and both $W,U \in \mathbb{R}^{n\times n}$ are unitary.
 This implies that,